Skip to main content

 The login flow is used to authenticate users and can be completed using different methods: password, oidc, and webauthn.
 This flow also manages two-factor authentication (2FA) through the totp, webauthn, and lookup_secrets methods.

-This section covers only the password method since it is the easiest to get started with.
+This section covers just the password method since it's the easiest to get started with.

 Create login flow